 3) The Single Best Way to Get Over Public Speaking Fear is to Avoid Memorizing Your Entire Speech.

-Because we know that we sound boring when we read a speech, we often get stared by the second most common trap which is trying to memorize your entire speech.
+Because we know that we sound boring when we read a speech, we often fall into the second most common trap which is trying to memorize your entire speech.
 If you are nervous already, and you memorize your entire speech, your nervousness will shoot through the roof if you lose your place.
 In a later Podcast, we will show you how to design better presentations so that you can avoid both of these pitfalls.

 4) Show Up Early.